angstsmurf/spatterlight/README.md

 The Spatterlight application is released under the GNU Public License; the interpreters and libraries it uses are freely redistributable and covered by their own specific licenses.

 This is beta software!
 There is no warranty: use it at your own risk.
-You will need Mac OS X 10.7 or higher.
-There are separate versions for later operative systems.
-Make sure you download the right one for your system.
+You will need macOS 10.10 or higher for the latest version, but there are older versions compatible with older systems.

 Spatterlight was originally written by Tor Andersson.
 Copyright 2007-2020 by Tor Andersson and the respective interpreter authors.